gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes the structure of any plain text SCTP packet being sent or received when the association has not reached the PROTECTED state yet.
-SCTP packet as depicted in {{sctp-Crypto-encrypt-chunk-states-2}} may also be sent in PROTECTION PENDING state and in any later state of the association.
+The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes the structure of any plain text SCTP packet being sent or received when the association has not reached the ESTABLISHED state yet.
+SCTP packet as depicted in {{sctp-Crypto-encrypt-chunk-states-2}} may also be sent before reaching ESTABLISHED state and in any later state of the association.

 ~~~~~~~~~~~ aasvg